 He started Henrik's computer and slipped the disk into the hard drive.
 All he had to do was open the virus on the PC.
 Within minutes the virus would infect Henrik's documents, scramble the paper he had written, jumble the research and notes he had done.
 Henrik would go to the meeting tomorrow with a proper excuse, but his paper would be unfinished and his series of victories over Mikko would be broken.
 Finally Mikko would have the time to catch up with Henrik-finally Mikko would have at least one meeting where Henrik was the one who felt betrayed and confused.

 Mikko's hand hovered above the PC's slim keyboard.
 If he hit Enter one last time, the virus would be released.

 His finger touched the Enter button.
 He wiggled the button lightly from side to side.
 But he didn't press it.
 Instead he bent down and removed the disk from the hard drive and went home.

-Henrik delivered his paper at the meeting and everyone agreed that, based on the summary alone, he had come up with the team's most logical and creative approach to imaging.
+Henrik delivered his paper at the meeting and everyone agreed, based on the summary alone, he had come up with the team's most logical and creative approach to imaging.